Polynomial Scaling is Possible For Neural Operator Approximations of Structured Families of BSDEs: Introduction

-{{ \textbf{Organization of Paper:} Section~\ref{s:Prelim} contains the necessary preliminaries for the formulation of our main result, from notation to background in PDEs, and operator learning.
-Section~\ref{s:Main_Result} contains our main results, which are our approximability guarantees for solution operators to certain families of FBSDEs (Theorem~\ref{thrm:Main}) and the corresponding families of Elliptic PDEs (Theorem~\ref{thm:semilinear}).
-Our proofs of these statements, and technical lemmata, both functioning as support and possibly of independent interest, are relegated to Section~\ref{s:Proof}.
+Section~\ref{s:Prelim} contains the preliminaries needed to formulate our main results, including notation and background in PDEs and operator learning.
+Section~\ref{s:Main_Result} states our main approximability guarantees for solution operators of certain families of FBSDEs (Theorem~\ref{thrm:Main_Stochastic}) and the corresponding families of elliptic PDEs (Theorem~\ref{thrm:Main_EllipticPDESemilinear}).~\add{Examples elucidating our NO build and the identified ``special structure'' are provided in Section~\ref{s:Examples}.
+A brief discussion of the scope of these structured examples are in real-world applications and the role of the domain lifting channels are found in Section~\ref{s:Discussion}. } Proofs, technical lemmata, and auxiliary results (some of independent interest) are collected in Section~\ref{s:Proof}.

-We include two appendices: Appendix~\ref{a:DomainLiftingTrick} details our \textit{domain lifting trick}, and Appendix~\ref{a:Background_Wavelets} provides a brief, self-contained background on wavelets in Besov and Sobolev spaces, necessary for understanding our proofs.
-Additional background on FBSDEs can be found in~\cite{MaYongBook_1999}, though it is not essential for understanding our results or proofs.}}
+Appendix~\ref{a:DomainLiftingTrick} details our \textit{domain lifting trick}, and Appendix~\ref{a:Background_Wavelets} provides a brief, self-contained background on wavelets in Besov and Sobolev spaces needed for our proofs; for further background on FBSDEs we refer the reader to~\cite{MaYongBook_1999} since a deeper understanding thereof is not required for the formulation of our main results and for our proofs.